 If their project doesn’t go the way they hoped with somebody else, staying in their inbox could lead to them coming back to you.

-Even though they might feel stuck, and let’s face it, nobody likes admitting to mistakes, staying in touch removes the need for them to reach out to you.
-Even if they stick it out with your competitors, it will show them that you have their best interest in mind.
+Staying in touch removes the need for them to reach out to you if they’re not happy with their first choice.
+Even if they stick it out with your competitors, it will show them that you still have their best interest in mind.

 Another reason to stay in touch is to keep the possibility of referrals open.
 You might not have been the right fit for them, but that doesn’t mean they don’t know others you could help.